 Porridge is my breakfast of choice in my adult life.
 Quick, simple and I never have to think ‘what will I eat?’ first thing in the morning.
 I enjoy my fruit and nut porridge at other times of day too; it makes a great dessert 😊

 You can substitute any and all ingredients, even the oats!
 One of my friends uses quinoa instead, sometimes I include some quinoa flakes.

 - Ground turmeric with black pepper, to taste (try just a little at first)

-- Cranberries (or other dried berries), to taste
+- Cranberries and goji berries (or other dried berries), to taste

 - Unsweetened soya yogurt (or other dairy-free yogurt), to taste